Insights from the Design and Branding Case Study Theatre

 Place-making involves shaping spaces for people Although designers have been championing curated, well-designed environments as a way to differentiate brands for a long time, increasing consumer expectations have placed even more importance on the physical environment.
 A well-designed store can simplify operations, nurture job satisfaction, increase customer loyalty and connect the customers to brand values.

 With these ten clear themes emerging, it’s apparent there are many similar challenges running through a wide variety of retail projects.
 Some of these themes (‘Create engaging experiences’, and ‘Social context’) are now movements that are gaining momentum and clearly not going away.
-Retailers should take note and react now if they haven’t already.
+Retailers should take note of such emerging experiential retail trends and react now if they haven’t already.

-New and emerging themes (‘Return of Involvement’, ‘Connecting online with in-store’, and ‘The rise of face to face retail’) represent an encouraging level of development and innovation from the retail industry in their attempts to meet the changing customer expectations.
+New and emerging experiential retail trends represent an encouraging level of development and innovation from the retail industry in their attempts to meet the changing customer expectations.

 Like this article?
 Here are some related pieces: